navigaitdocs/navigaitdocs.github.io/docs/services/overview.md

 !!! danger "Critical Warning"
     **Do not modify or disable systemd service configurations.**
     If any service is stopped for testing, ensure it is **re-enabled before the next system reboot**.
 Failure to do so may result in incomplete system initialization and loss of core functionality.

+!!! note "Running a Custom Conversation Pipeline"
+    If you want to run your own pipeline of conversation, make sure that on the AGX Orin **all services are disabled except `audio-broadcaster.service`**, which is responsible for running the microphone.
+All other AGX Orin services must be stopped to avoid conflicts with your custom pipeline.